The Facebook Data Cambridge Analytica Took Was Either Extremely Valuable or Totally Worthless

 Research has found that “likes” can predict many traits, often with better accuracy than the factors that voter files use to make guesses about people’s attributes.
 For example, “likes” can predict the race of a Facebook user with 95% accuracy.
 But when Pew recently did a study on voter files, seeing how accurate data brokers were in their records about individuals, some companies had accuracy rates on race closer to 75%.
 With education, the rates dipped to 27%.

 The personality quiz, with added questions about political leanings, had the potential to make connections between “likes” and voters’ mental makeup.
-In theory, the researchers could assess which “likes” and other attributes are associated with people who scored high on neuroticism questions, for example, and use those correlations to figure out about how other people think.
+In theory, the researchers could assess which “likes” and other attributes are associated with people who scored high on neuroticism questions, for example, and use those correlations to figure out how other people think.

 But a number of experts have cast doubts on whether this would all add up to something that could really change voter behavior.
 Antonio Garcia Martinez, a Silicon Valley veteran and former employee of Facebook who writes about these issues for Wired, likens the scheme to creating a “mental horoscope.”
 Even if a firm knew that a neurotic people could be persuaded to vote for a candidate with a certain type of ad, he says, how would a firm target ads to neurotic people?
 Would they buy ads on Facebook that target people who tend to “like” things that neurotic people tend to “like”?